aliazizi0906/FTP-telegram-bot/README.md

 # 4-Run file bot.py
 Now everything is ready for you to launch your bot.
 * To do this, just enter the 'python3 bot.py' command.

+# Notice
+Because the FTP information is stored in the config.py file.
+Make sure you run the bot in a safe place.